Addo-Carr gets five as Australia make semi-finals

 Australia will play New Zealand or Fiji in the last four in Leeds on Friday, 11 November (19:45 GMT).

-Cameron Murray also crossed twice for the green and golds with Liam Martin and Latrell Mitchell also scoring in a dominant performance from Mal Meninga's side.
+Cameron Murray crossed twice for the green and golds, with Liam Martin and Latrell Mitchell also scoring in a dominant performance from Mal Meninga's side.

+Meninga - who took off captain James Tedesco at half-time as a precaution - has admitted that he has faced a number of selection dilemmas in the search for his strongest line-up for the knockout stages of the competition.

+But against Michael Cheika's determined side, his players largely vindicated his decisions.
+Nathan Cleary, who got the nod at half-back ahead of Daly Cherry-Evans, was excellent with ball in hand, although his first-half kicking was unusually erratic.